 This sales technique means you give the features of your product or service to the prospect.
 You do this in the hope that they like one or more of your features.

 A feature is a fact about your product or service.
 For example; The vacuum cleaner is available in red, or blue.
-We will show your home on our website for sales for as long as it takes at no extra cost.
 This is lazy as it requires very little effort or skill from the sales person.
 It's a bit like being a mobile, walking, talking brochure.

 Sales training on these techniques